Dilithion: A Post-Quantum Cryptocurrency

 ASIC (Application-Specific Integrated Circuit)

-Specialized hardware designed for a specific task (e.g., Bitcoin mining).
+Specialized hardware designed for a specific task.
 Dilithion uses RandomX to resist ASICs.

 CRYSTALS-Dilithium